Leaders of Japan and South Korea will meet Thursday to try and mend ties

 Many South Koreans are concerned by what they see as increasing threats from North Korea and China, and would like to move on from their historical disputes with Japan — but not at the cost of sweeping past injustices under the rug.

-"The Yoon Suk Yeol government is so anxious for the diplomatic achievement of mending relations with Japan that it is forcing an unfair choice upon the victims, telling them to take donations, not compensation," Lim Jae-sung, a lawyer representing the three surviving Korean plaintiffs who won the Supreme Court ruling, told reporters this week.
+"The Yoon Suk Yeol government is so anxious for the diplomatic achievement of mending relations with Japan that it is forcing an unfair choice upon the victims, telling them to take donations, not compensation," said Kim Young-hwan, with the Center for Historical Truth and Justice, a Seoul-based civic group.

 "The visit of President Yoon to Japan is a recognition of the failure to reach an agreement" with Tokyo, argues Daniel Sneider, a Stanford University expert on U.S. foreign policy toward Asia.